s-kachroo/Git-at-Tips/Common Terms.md

 **Repository**

 A basic folder or a collection of files that represents one project.
-The name of this repository is Git-Guide.
+The name of this repository is Git-at-Tips.
 When you clone, you clone an entire repository and every repository is identified by a unique URL.

 **Local Repository**